 Management Considerations for the Spring & Fall Hunting Seasons

 Wild turkeys are one of the most popular game species in New York State.
-Over 100,000 hunters participate in the spring hunting season and 65,000 hunters take to the field each fall in pursuit of this great game bird.
+About 90,000 hunters participate in the spring hunting season and 45,000 hunters take to the field each fall in pursuit of this great game bird.